Admissions Checklist for Doctor of Philosophy Degree Programs

 Doctoral degree programs are for students already holding a master’s degree from an accredited college (except for educational psychology and school psychology which only requires a bachelor’s degree) or university.
 Keep in mind that each program has distinct admissions criteria.
 Individual applicants are responsible for checking the “Application Materials Required” to ensure that all additional materials have been submitted.

 The following items are required:

-- Submission of Online College of Education Application for Graduate Admission with $50.00 non-refundable application fee.
+- Submission of Online College of Education & Human Development Application for Graduate Admission with $50.00 non-refundable application fee.

 - Official Graduate Record Exam (GRE) scores should be sent directly to Georgia State University from the Educational Testing Service.
 Scores should not be more than five years old at the time of application.
 The institution code for Georgia State University is 5251.

 - In lieu of Graduate Record Examination scores, applicants to the doctoral program in Educational Policy Studies may present a score on the Miller Analogies Test taken within five years prior to the term of admission to the program.
 Applicants whose native language is one other than English should also submit an official copy of the Test of English as a Foreign Language (TOEFL).
 Exception: This is not required of international applicants who have received an accredited bachelor’s degree or a higher degree from a U.S. institution.

 - A 300-500 word statement of purpose/goal statement (your professional/career goals) should be included in your online application.
 This is your opportunity to explain how your career and educational goals are compatible with those of the program to which you are applying.

 - Two or three letters of recommendation (check the Application Materials Required list for number and kinds of rec letters).

 - A resumé or vita should be included with your application.
 This document should describe all professional employment and work-related experience, as well as past educational endeavors.